-Sub-samples of algal and detrital material taken from the macroinvertebrate samples were scanned under 40-400x magnification to determine the presence or absence of any mats, plumes or dense growths of bacteria, fungi or protozoa ('undesirable biological growths') at a microscopic level.
+Where necessary sub-samples of algal and detrital material taken from the macroinvertebrate samples were scanned to determine the presence or absence of any mats, plumes or dense growths of bacteria, fungi or protozoa ('undesirable biological growths') at a microscopic level.
 The presence of these organisms is an indicator of organic enrichment within a stream or river.